 The team at DTE would be happy to undertake a complimentary initial review as to whether we believe there is scope for claiming R&D reliefs in a company.
-Our experience in making successful submissions to HMRC (we have a 100% success rate) means that client’s claims are typically processed swiftly by HMRC.
+Our experience in making successful submissions to HMRC means that client’s claims are typically processed swiftly by HMRC.

 Tax Advice Services